Skip to main content

 Available context

-# Access in flow via variables
+# Access in workflow via variables

 {{context.phone_number}} # User's WhatsApp number